Choose your closing date:

 Some of the more common issues we have seen in the past:

-To help illustrate the above information, imagine a club with ten members where half want just cash, and half want some shares.
+This example may help.
+Imagine a disbanding club with ten members.
+Half of the members want just cash, and half want some shares.
 The club has entered all final transactions as of Friday of a given week.
-The treasurer sits down Friday night or over the weekend, and enters a new valuation, using closing prices from Friday.
+The treasurer sits down over the weekend, and creates a new valuation, using closing prices from Friday.

-The treasurer starts working on the withdrawals for members who want shares of stock, starting with a Monday date.
+The treasurer starts working on the withdrawals for members who want shares of securities, starting with a Monday date.

 If, for any reason, the club receives money after the withdrawals have been entered, please see FAQ 1473 at: http://www.iclub.com/faq/index.php?solution_id=1473

-Once the withdrawals have been entered, you can skip down to the section on producing the final forms.
+Once all withdrawals have been entered, you can skip down to the section on generating the final club tax returns.

-Assuming a member eventually sells any stock that was transferred to them, their capital gain amount will be based on an adjusted basis, determined in part by the value of the stock used when calculating their withdrawal, not the capital gain based on the club's original purchase price.
+Assuming a member eventually sells any securities that were transferred to them, their capital gain amount will be based on an adjusted cost basis, determined in part by the value of the security used when calculating their withdrawal—not the capital gain based on the club's original purchase price.
 For a more in-depth explanation of the adjustments done at the time of withdrawal, please see http://www.iclub.com/faq/index.php?solution_id=1414

-Whether the gain is considered Long or Short term however is determined by the date the club originally acquired the stock; not the withdrawal or transfer date
+Whether the gain is considered Long- or Short-term, however, is determined by the date the club originally acquired the security; not the withdrawal or transfer date.

-Some brokers may not be familiar with partnership regulations, so if you transfer stock, make CERTAIN to remind the members to hold on to their withdrawal reports.
-When it comes time to record capital gains, whoever prepares the taxes for the member will want to use the information on the withdrawal report to make sure the amount and term of the capital gains are reported correctly to the IRS.
+Some brokerages may not be familiar with partnership regulations, so if you transfer securities, make certain to remind the members to hold on to their withdrawal reports.
+When it comes time to report their capital gains, the cost basis information on the withdrawal report should be used to make sure the amount and term of the capital gains are reported correctly to the IRS.

 If, for any reason, the club receives money after the withdrawals have been entered, please see FAQ 1473 at: http://www.iclub.com/faq/index.php?solution_id=1473